codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 The approaches for ListView and [[RecyclerView|Using-the-RecyclerView]] (the successor to ListView) are documented here.
 Both are similar in code except that the [LayoutManager](http://developer.android.com/reference/android/support/v7/widget/RecyclerView.LayoutManager.html) in the RecyclerView needs to be passed in to provide the necessary information to implement infinite scrolling.

-In both cases, the information needed to implement the scrolling include the index of the first item within the list, the total number of visible items, and some type of threshold value to start fetching more data before the last item has been reached.
+In both cases, the information needed to implement the scrolling include the index of the first visible item within the list, the total number of visible items, and some type of threshold value to start fetching more data before the last item has been reached.
 This data can be used to ascertain when the end of the list has been reached and to load more data from an external source:

 <a href="http://imgur.com/6E7X1pr.png" target="_blank"><img src="http://imgur.com/6E7X1pr.png"/></a>